 What is better than BLE for indoor positioning system?

 Spoiler!
-UWB-based (many suppliers) and Ultrasound-based (Marvelmind Robotics) indoor positioning systems are better than BLE, particularly if you seek accurate indoor tracking.
-But there are many more parameters to compare than just the accuracy.
+UWB-based (many suppliers) and Ultrasound-based (Marvelmind Robotics) indoor positioning systems are superior to BLE, particularly when seeking accurate indoor tracking.
+However, there are many more parameters to consider than just accuracy.

 Study more: Indoor navigation & positioning (PDF) – review and comparison of industrial indoor positioning technologies and methods: